AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **General**

 - **Search results will be as follows**:  Search for some text in the files present on the selected path of the Adobe Experience Manager repository.
 This is in sync with the search box on the repository window.
-For example, if you have searched for "general purpose" in the search box on the repository panel,  it will also appear in the **Advanced filter** dialog box and vice versa.
+For example, if you type `general purpose` in the search box on the repository panel,  it also appears in the **Advanced filter** dialog box and vice versa.

 - **Search in**: Select the path where you want to search the files present in the Adobe Experience Manager repository.